DTW-DanWard/OctopusDeployUtilities/docs/TypeWhiteListBlackListConfig.md

 ...(more)...
 ```

+### What is the Default Blacklist?
+These types are in the default blacklist: CommunityActionTemplates, Deployments, Events, Interruptions, LetsEncrypt, Licenses, MaintenanceConfiguration, OctopusServerNodes, Packages, Releases, Reporting, ServerConfiguration, ServerStatus-Extensions, ServerStatus-SystemInfo and Tasks.

 ### Setting Blacklist or Whitelist
-`Get-ODUConfigTypeBlacklist` and `Get-ODUConfigTypeWhitelist` return the settings for the black / white lists.
-How do you set them?  `Set-ODUConfigTypeBlacklist` and `Set-ODUConfigTypeWhitelist`.

-Note: you can have either a type blacklist or whitelist - **not both** - so if you call one the other gets reset to an empty list.
+The functions `Get-ODUConfigTypeBlacklist` and `Get-ODUConfigTypeWhitelist` return the settings for the black / white lists.
+How do you set them?
+With `Set-ODUConfigTypeBlacklist` and `Set-ODUConfigTypeWhitelist`.
+Again: you can have either a type blacklist *or* whitelist - **not both**.
+If you call `Set-ODUConfigTypeBlacklist` it will reset any whitelist settings you have and vice versa.

 Both `Set-ODUConfigTypeBlacklist` and `Set-ODUConfigTypeWhitelist` take an array of strings.
 Below are some examples.
 But first: know that you can back up your configuration file first!
 You can find the path to this file by calling: `Get-ODUConfigFilePath`.
 If you have difficulties you can't fix delete this file and re-run the [set root folder and register Octopus Server](SetupUsage.md#set-root-folder-and-register-octopus-server).